-Currently water quality monitoring is required under care and maintenance Water Licence QZ17-076, and Keno Hill Silver District Mining operations Water Licence QZ18-044.
-Each Water Licence provides Effluent Quality Standards which dictate maximum concentrations of specific parameters allowed to be discharged at locations where water treatment is being undertaken.
-In addition to the monitoring of treated effluent discharge and associated adits, background surface water stations upstream of project facilities are also monitored along with the receiving environment.
 Monitoring wells are used to measure and sample groundwater in the receiving environment and have been established as per Water Licence QZ18-044.
-Refer to Type A Water Licence QZ18-044, which specifies Effluent Quality Standards (Part G), monitoring and surveillance (Part H and Schedule B) and Reporting (Part I) required for the Keno Hill District Mining Operations, which is available for download at www.yukonwaterboard.ca/waterline.
+Refer to Type A Water Licence QZ18-044, which specifies Effluent Quality Standards (Part G), monitoring and surveillance (Part H and Schedule B) and Reporting (Part I) required for the KHSD Mining Operations, which is available for download at www.yukonwaterboard.ca/waterline.

-A Groundwater Monitoring Plan for the Project was developed in February 2011 and was last updated in October 2020 to include the Bermingham mine per Water Licence QZ18-044 (see Appendix A).
-This plan outlines monitoring locations and frequency for the Keno District mill and Dry Stack Tailings Facility, the N-AML waste rock disposal areas (Bermingham and Bellekeno), and Keno City.
+A Groundwater Monitoring Plan for the KHSD Mining Operations was developed in February 2011 and was last updated in October 2021 to include the New Bermingham Mine per Water Licence QZ18-044 (see Appendix A).
+This plan outlines monitoring locations and frequency for the District Mill and Dry Stack Tailings Facility (DSTF), the non-acid metal leaching (N-AML) waste rock disposal areas (New Bermingham and Bellekeno).
 Groundwater wells are scheduled for monthly monitoring for both water level and quality for 12 months to establish well conditions, followed by quarterly sampling thereafter for the duration of the project, as per Clause 87(a).
-Groundwater data will be compared to the Yukon Contaminated Sites Regulations (YCSR) Schedule 3: Generic Numerical Water Standards (Aquatic Life) and to the YCSR Drinking Water Standards when near potable or potentially potable aquifers, as per Clauses 82 and 83.
+Groundwater data will be compared to the Yukon Contaminated Sites Regulations Schedule 3:

+Generic Numerical Water Standards (Aquatic Life) and to the Yukon Contaminated Sites Regulations Drinking Water Standards when near potable or potentially potable aquifers, as per Clauses 82 and 83.

-Table 2-1 outlines the sampling stations and schedule for internal and external lab analysis in the area of the Bermingham, Bellekeno, and Flame and Moth mines and in the vicinity of the mill site.
-The table outlines the currently established stations and the pending stations to be established prior to commencing work at the respective mine.
-Figure 2-1, Figure 2-2 and Figure 2-3 show these existing and proposed surface water and groundwater monitoring station locations, respectively.
-Figure 2-1 includes three insets and shows the respective surface water quality location by mine component for the DSTF/Mill/Flame and Moth, Onek/Keno City, and Bellekeno.
-Figure 2-2 shows the groundwater locations for the District, while Figure 2-3 provides a zoomed in view of Flame and Moth, Mill and DSTF groundwater monitoring locations.
+Table 2-2 outlines the sampling stations and schedule for internal and external lab analysis in the area of the New Bermingham, Bellekeno, and Flame & Moth mines and in the vicinity of the District Mill site.
+Table 2-2 has been updated to includes requirements for monthly petroleum hydrocarbon and glycol testing at Bellekeno 625 Adit (KV-42).
+Figure 2-1 shows the surface water monitoring locations and includes three insets for the respective surface water quality location by mine component for the DSTF/District Mill/Flame & Moth, New Bermingham and Bellekeno.
+Figure 2-2 shows the existing and proposed groundwater locations for the District Mill and Flame & Moth Mine Mining Operations, while Figure 2-3 provides the New Bermingham Mine groundwater monitoring locations.

-Hydrology monitoring is undertaken on a continuous basis during the open water season at stations on Christal Creek (KV-6), No Cash Creek (KV-21) and Lightning Creek (KV-41), as per part H, Clause 73.
+Hydrology monitoring is undertaken on a continuous basis during the open water season at stations on Christal Creek (KV-6), No Cash Creek (KV-21) and Lightning Creek (KV-41), as per Part H, Clause 73.
 In June 2015, a water level recorder with staff gauge were installed in Christal Lake and KV-51 (Christal Creek downstream of Hinton Creek).
-Should flow be present at site KV-11 and KV-118 manual measurements will be completed, and data submitted as part of monthly report, as per part H, Clause 75.
+Should flow be present at site KV-11 and KV-118 manual measurements will be completed, and data submitted as part of monthly report, as per Part H, Clause 75.
 Instantaneous measurements of flow are also collected during monthly/quarterly sample events at all stations possible.
 Flow monitoring stations will be established for all locations where water is withdrawn from surface or ground for use with mining activities and discharged into the receiving environment.